 There’re other even deeper-lying consequences.
 On one hand, the country which outsources – or businesses in this country, not the country itself – they save bucks but lose in the long run as they do not grow their own engineering minds, let alone all the problems that you have working with remote teams – yes, we have all this telecom and internet in place, yet face-to-face communication is irreplaceable.
 If you often go on business trips to the outsourced destination to talk to your team – again, it’s more costs.
 Well, the crux is not about how good or bad outsourcing is.

 The companies which outsource on the other hand – they have legacy outsourcing teams.
 They need to get going as well, to stand up to all the funds they’ve already invested in their outsourcing partner.

 With all these outsourcing in our hands – what do we do?

-As an agile outsourcing vendor, you should be ready to invest a lot of time and effort in educating your new customers on the value of agile as well as building a solid relationship.
+As an agile outsourcing product development partner, you should be ready to invest a lot of time and effort in educating your new customers on the value of agile as well as building a solid relationship.
 This might be a very difficult task since some people just don’t want to get educated and prefer to stick to good old fixed-price bids, logging and billing for a gazillion of change requests, lack of communication and other “joys” of classical outsourced development.